Ex-Minnesota police officer to be sentenced in shooting of Daunte Wright

 By Nathan Layne

-Feb 18 (Reuters) - A Minnesota judge will sentence former police officer Kimberly Potter on Friday for manslaughter in the fatal shooting of Black motorist Daunte Wright during a traffic stop, with prosecutors seeking seven years in prison and her lawyers asking for leniency.
+Feb 18 (Reuters) - A Minnesota judge will sentence former police officer Kimberly Potter on Friday for manslaughter in the fatal shooting of Black motorist Daunte Wright during a traffic stop, with prosecutors asking for seven years in prison and her lawyer seeking probation for what he called "an unintentional crime."

-Potter, 49 -- who mistook her handgun for her Taser in firing on Wright, 20, as he resisted officers who pulled him over last April -- was found guilty by a jury in December of first-degree and second-degree manslaughter.
+Potter, 49 -- who mistook her handgun for her Taser in firing on Wright, 20, as he resisted officers who pulled him over in a Minneapolis suburb last April -- was found guilty by a jury in December of first-degree and second-degree manslaughter.

-The sentencing hearing in Minneapolis before Judge Regina Chu is scheduled to begin at 9 a.m.
-CST (1500 GMT).
+At a sentencing hearing in Minneapolis, Wright's family members asked Judge Regina Chu to give the former officer the maximum sentence possible, questioning the sincerity of her remorse.

+His mother Katie Wright criticized Potter for not mentioning her son's name during her testimony and for her mug shot, taken after her conviction, in which she smiled.

-The shooting in Brooklyn Center triggered multiple nights of protests in the Minneapolis suburb, capturing national attention at a time many Americans were reckoning with racism and police violence.
+The shooting in Brooklyn Center triggered multiple nights of protests there, capturing national attention at a time many Americans were reckoning with racism and police violence.

 It happened just a few miles north of where Derek Chauvin, a former Minneapolis police officer, was standing trial for killing George Floyd, a Black man whose 2020 death during an arrest helped set off demonstrations around the nation and the world.